HannachiHassen/SDLC-Interview-Questions/README.md

 4. Coverage of code, functionality, or requirements reaches a specified point;
 5. Bug rate falls below a certain level; or
 6. Beta or alpha testing period ends.

+## What is Agile testing and what is the importance of Agile testing
+Agile testing is software testing, is testing using Agile Methodology.
+The importance of this testing is that, unlike normal testing process, this testing does not wait for the development team to complete the coding first and then doing testing.
+The coding and testing both go simultaneously.
+It requires continuous customer interaction.

 ## Authors